bees-hive/aws-creds/README.md

   --prompt-text text    Custom text to show in the shell prompt (default: [role@account]).
   --prompt-color color  Shell prompt color, either a numeric tput color code or one of: black, red,
                         green, yellow, blue, magenta, cyan, white.
+  --no-browser          Do not open the verification URL in a browser.

 ```